dart-archive/www.dartlang.org/src/site/tools/analyzer/index.markdown

 : Specify the directory that contains the Dart SDK.

 `-p` *or* `--package-root=`
-: Specify the directory to search for any libraries that are imported using `package:`.
+: **Deprecated.** Specify the directory to search for any libraries that are imported using `package:`.

 `--package-warnings`
 : Show warnings not only for code in the specified .dart file and